popdemtech/smartsite/walkthrough/2_Basics/1_1_filesystem_watcher.md

 This is because when the application is run with `node index.js`, all application files are cached in the state they were in when the command was invoked.
 To see the modified response, stop the currently running server with `CMD+C` or `CTRL+C` depending on your operating system, and restart it with `npm run start`.
 Navigating to the browser now will display the updated text.

 Restarting the server after every change is tedious and will seem *more* tedious over time.
 And presents a near impossible developer experience long-term.
-As such, `my-app` will implement the file watching library `nodemon`.
+As such, `smartsite` will implement the file watching library `nodemon`.

 ### 1. Add nodemon
 Nodemon is a library that is used to initialize a process from the local operating system, and is therefore a development dependency rather than an application dependency.
 Install the library as a dev dependency.